 It is a violation of federal law to use this product in a manner inconsistent with its labeling.
-Read and follow all directions and precautions on this product label.
+Read and follow all directions and precautions on the product label.
 Use just enough repellent to cover exposed skin and/or clothing.
 Avoid over-application of this product.
 Do not use under clothing.
 Do not allow children to handle this product.
 Do not apply to children’s hands.
 When using on children, apply to your own hands, then put it on the child.
-After returning indoors wash treated skin with soap and water.
+After returning indoors, wash treated skin with soap and water.
 May damage certain synthetics, furniture, plastics, leather, watch crystals, and painted or varnished surfaces.

 Keep away from heat and open flame.

 Do not contaminate water, food, or feed by storage and disposal.
-Pesticide Storage: Store in a cool dry area away from heat, open flame and children.
+Pesticide Storage: Store in a cool, dry area away from heat, open flame and children.
 Container Disposal: If empty: Non-refillable container.
 Do not reuse or refill this container.
 Offer for recycling, if available.
 If partly filled: Call your local solid waste agency for disposal instructions.